csarrazi/CsaGuzzleBundle/README.md

 License
 -------

-This library is under the MIT license.
+This library is under Apache License 2.0.
 For the full copyright and license information, please view the [LICENSE](src/Resources/meta/LICENSE) file that was distributed with this source code.